You’re Hurting in Different Ways - But This Doesn’t Have to Be the End

 Can we reunite and do couples therapy after separation?

-Yes - if both partners commit the shared goal of repair work.
+Yes - if both partners commit their heart and time to quality repair work.

 How do I know if I picked the right therapist?

-Look for experience with betrayal trauma, clear boundaries, and trauma-informed language.
+Look for experience with betrayal trauma, betrayal trauma, and trauma-informed language.
 Look for a couples therapist not just a therapist that "sees couples".
 Repetitions matter in couples therapy - more reps mean more experience, which means better help for your relationship.

 What if we’re considering divorce?